 On December 9, we have a talk on Dance and IP (Intellectual Property) in the TikTok Age.
 And we’re looking at doing a series of conversations with our Maker-in-Residence.

 You can check us out online at arts.ufl.edu/came

 Nkwanda Jah on the Cultural Arts Coalition, gentrification, and the environmental advocacy movement

 The Cultural Arts Coalition, led by executive director NKwanda Jah, is a 501(c)(3) nonprofit organization based in Gainesville, Florida whose mission is to serve the local community by providing community-oriented programs focused on the arts, culture, and social awareness.
 The CAC has been established since 1979.
-Specifically, CAC promotes African-American art culture, educational programs on critical social issues, and also coordinates the annual 5th Avenue Arts Festival.
-The CAC also offers educational programs for at risk youth to foster interest in the environmental sciences and leading healthy lifestyles.
+Specifically, CAC promotes African-American art culture, and educational programs on critical social issues, and also coordinates the annual 5th Avenue Arts Festival.
+The CAC also offers educational programs for at-risk youth to foster interest in the environmental sciences and lead healthy lifestyles.